DrugBud-Suite/DockM8/README.md

 `python /path/to/dockm8.py --args`

 `--software`: The path to the software folder.
+`--mode`: Choose mode with which to run dockm8.
+Options are:
+  - 'single' : Regular docking on one receptor.
+  - 'ensemble' : Ensemble docking on multiple receptor conformations.

-`--proteinfile`: The path to the protein file (.pdb).
+`--receptor`: The path to the protein file (.pdb) or multiple paths if using ensemble mode.
 `--pocket`: The method to use for pocket determination.
-Must be one of 'reference' or 'dogsitescorer'.
+Must be one of:
+  - 'reference' : Uses reference ligand to define pocket.
+  - 'RoG' (radius of gyration) : Uses reference ligand's radius of gyration to define pocket.
+  - 'dogsitescorer' : API call to DogSiteScorer webserver to determine pocket.

+`--reffile`: The path to the reference ligand to use for pocket determination.
+Must be set if using 'reference' or 'RoG' pocket mode.
-`--dockinglibrary`: The path to the docking library file (.sdf).
+`--docking_library`: The path to the docking library file (.sdf).
 `--idcolumn`: The unique identifier column used in the docking library.
 `--protonation`: The method to use for compound protonation.
-Must be one of 'pkasolver', 'GypsumDL', or 'None'.
+Must be one of:
+  - 'pkasolver' : Use pkasolver library to protonate library
+  - 'GypsumDL' : Use GypsumDL library to protonate library
+  - 'None' : Do not protonate library

-`--docking`: The method(s) to use for docking.
-Must be one or more of 'GNINA', 'SMINA', or 'PLANTS'.
+`--docking_programs`: The method(s) to use for docking.
+Must be one or more of:
+  - 'GNINA'
+  - 'SMINA'
+  - 'QVINAW'
+  - 'QVINA2'
+  - 'PLANTS'

-`--metric`: The method(s) to use for pose clustering.
-Must be one or more of 'RMSD', 'spyRMSD', 'espsim', 'USRCAT', '3DScore', 'bestpose', 'bestpose_GNINA', 'bestpose_SMINA', or 'bestpose_PLANTS'.
+`--clustering_metric`: The method(s) to use for pose clustering.
+Must be one or more of:
+  - 'RMSD' : Cluster compounds on RMSD matrix of poses
+  - 'spyRMSD' : Cluster compounds on symmetry-corrected RMSD matrix of poses
+  - 'espsim' : Cluster compounds on electrostatic shape similarity matrix of poses
+  - 'USRCAT' : Cluster compounds on shape similarity matrix of poses
+  - '3DScore' : Selects pose with the lowest average RMSD to all other poses
+  - 'bestpose' : Takes the best pose from each docking program
+  - 'bestpose_GNINA' : Takes the best pose from GNINA docking program
+  - 'bestpose_SMINA' : Takes the best pose from SMINA docking program
+  - 'bestpose_QVINAW' : Takes the best pose from QVINAW docking program
+  - 'bestpose_QVINA2' : Takes the best pose from QVINA2 docking program
+  - 'bestpose_PLANTS' : Takes the best pose from PLANTS docking program

 `--nposes`: The number of poses to generate for each docking software.
 Default=10
-`--exhaustiveness`: The precision used if docking with SMINA/GNINA.
+`--exhaustiveness`: The precision used if docking with SMINA/GNINA/QVINA.
 Default=8
-`-- ncpus`: The number of cpus to use for the workflow.
+`--ncpus`: The number of cpus to use for the workflow.
 Default behavior is to use half of the available cpus.
-`-- clustering`: Which algorithm to use for clustering.
+`--clustering_method`: Which algorithm to use for clustering.
 Must be one of 'KMedoids', 'Aff_prop'.
+Must be set when using 'RMSD', 'spyRMSD', 'espsim', 'USRCAT' clustering metrics.
 `--rescoring`: Which scoring functions to use for rescoring.
-Must be one or more of 'gnina', 'AD4', 'chemplp', 'rfscorevs', 'LinF9', 'vinardo', 'plp', 'AAScore', 'RTMScore', 'SCORCH'.
+Must be one or more of 'GNINA_Affinity', 'CNN-Score', 'CNN-Affinity', 'AD4', 'CHEMPLP', 'RFScoreVS', 'LinF9', 'Vinardo', 'PLP', 'AAScore', 'ECIF', 'SCORCH', 'RTMScore', 'NNScore', 'PLECnn', 'KORPL', 'ConvexPLR'.
+`--consensus`: Which consensus method to use.
+Must be one of 'method1', 'method2', 'method3', 'method4', 'method5', 'method6', 'method7'.
+`--threshold`: Threshold in % to use when using 'ensemble' mode.
+Will find the hits in common in the x% of top ranked compounds in all of the conformations.

 ## Running DockM8 (via Jupyter Notebook)